Undergraduate Course: Ecological and Environmental Science field course (including management) (ECSC10033)

 On completion of this course, the student will be able to:

-- Have a comprehensive knowledge of the principles and some of the specialised skills of enquiry employed in ecological and environmental fieldwork.
+- To gain a comprehensive knowledge of the principles and some of the specialised skills of enquiry employed in ecological field work.

-- Have gained competence in the use of ecological and environmental field techniques and know how to apply these skills in field investigations.
+- To gain competence in the use of ecological and environmental field techniques and to apply these skills in field investigations.

-- Be able to execute a defined project of research and identify the relevant outcomes by appropriate statistical data analysis and interpretation.
+- To execute a defined project of research and identify the relevant outcomes by appropriate statistical data analysis and interpretation.
 This will enable students to plan and practise in a context similar to those found at a professional level, which includes an element of unpredictability.

-- Have an ability to communicate with senior colleagues and specialists through presentations and subject specific meetings with practitioners.
-This will enable students to gain an appreciation of the contexts and challenges associated with ecological and environmental management.
+- An ability to communicate with professional level peers and senior colleagues and specialists will be developed through the peer-to-peer presentations and field visits with practitioners which will also enable students to gain an appreciation of the contexts and challenges associated with ecological and environmental management.

 |Graduate Attributes and Skills